absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 It will create an empty `MyController.js` controller class file inside the `src/app/http/controllers` folder.

-You can create different kind of controller, such as a handler, a resource or an API resource controller.
+You can create different kinds of controllers, such as a handler, a resource or an API resource controller.

 ```
 node ioc make:controller DashboardController --handler